-Newspapers around the world offer Newspapers in Education (NIE) programs to advance the use of newspapers in schools.
+Newspapers and news organizations worldwide offer News in Education (NIE) programs to advance the use of newspapers in schools.
 The main purpose of the program is to improve reading, spelling and writing abilities as well as media literacy and critical thinking skills.
 NIE programs help teachers at all levels use newspapers to meet their curriculum objectives in the classroom.

 - Just Think: Teaching critical thinking with newspapers (Curriculum Guide)

 - ABC Life Literacy Canada – Family Literacy Day: January 27

 - Additional resources (downloadable, online and local programs)

 Developing critical thinking skills is an increasingly important part of the curriculum in elementary and secondary schools.
 Using newspapers and their websites in the classroom can provide an opportunity for students to practice these new skills as they examine coverage of national and local issues.

 News Media Canada's curriculum guide for teachers, Just Think: Teaching Critical Thinking with Newspapers, offers suggestions for activities using newspaper content in the classroom.
 This comprehensive document includes lesson plans, marking rubrics and other educational resources.

 Originally developed by the Newspaper Association of America Foundation, the guide has been adapted by News Media Canada for use in Canada.

 Every year on January 27, ABC Life Literacy Canada hosts Family Literacy Day, the largest national family literacy event in Canada.
 Literacy organizations, schools, libraries and media groups will coordinate numerous literacy-themed events and activities across the country in honour of this special initiative.

 Family Literacy Day® is a national awareness initiative created by ABC Life Literacy Canada in 1999 to raise awareness of the importance of reading and engaging in other literacy-related activities as a family.